gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 light that came from everywhere and nowhere.

 "Wow," Erileine breathed.
-The room was enormous---the Captain's House would fit into it with space left over for a sizable garden.
+The room was enormous---the Captain's House would fit into it twice over.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.

 They were halfway across the tilted floor when an all-too-familiar whistle blew.
 "Run!"
 Gaeston shouted needlessly.
 Voices shouted